Healthy Growth in Western European Photobook Market

 Projections from Futuresource show that more than 23 million photobooks will be shipped in 2012, with online purchases continuing to dominate.
 Larger format and higher value books will also take a bigger share of the market, along with increased page runs, personalised photo covers, glossy paper stock and embossing all ensuring continued price buoyancy.

-For more information or to buy this market report, please contact Joanna Wright on +44 (0) 1582 500 147 or via email to .(JavaScript must be enabled to view this email address).
+For more information or to buy this market report, please contact Joanna Wright on +44 (0) 1582 500 147 or via email to [email protected].